 What harm has this policy already caused?

-The order has already exposed hundreds of thousands of asylum seekers and unaccompanied children to risk of serious harm including kidnapping, rape, and murder as they are made to wait in Mexico or deported to their home countries.
-And not only that, but the Biden Administration has been known to send flights of detainees to distant parts of the border to expel them farther from where they crossed, putting them in more vulnerable situations.
+The policy has already exposed hundreds of thousands of asylum seekers and unaccompanied children to risk of serious harm including kidnapping, rape, and murder as they are forcibly returned to Mexico or sent to their home countries.
+Human Rights First has documented over 6,000 kidnappings and violent attacks against those refugees forcibly returned to Mexico.
+And not only that, but the Biden administration has been known to send flights of detainees to distant parts of the border to expel them farther from where they crossed, putting them in more vulnerable situations.

 What is Oxfam doing to put an end to Title 42?

-On behalf of unaccompanied minors, Oxfam and partners like the ACLU, Center for Gender & Refugee Studies, RAICES, and Texas Civil Rights Project have sued the government, first under the Trump Administration—and then the Biden administration to challenge its expulsions of refugee families.
-As a result of the litigation and ensuing advocacy, we have secured the safe entry of tens of thousands of refugee families who otherwise would have been forcibly returned to incredibly dangerous regions.
+Oxfam and our partners at the ACLU, the Center for Gender & Refugee Studies, RAICES, and the Texas Civil Rights Project have sued the Trump and Biden administrations for their expulsions of unaccompanied children and families seeking refuge in the US.
+As a result of the litigation and ensuing advocacy, we have helped thousands of kids reunite with their families in the US and secured the safe entry of tens of thousands of refugee families who otherwise would have been forcibly returned to incredibly dangerous regions.

 How can you help?

 During his campaign, President Biden promised to reverse the Trump administration’s cruel and xenophobic immigration policies.
 However, Title 42 remains in place.
-Join us and demand that the Biden Administration immediately rescind Title 42 so persecuted people can claim asylum in the US.
+Join us and demand that the Biden Administration immediately end Title 42 and stop illegally forcing refugee families back into harm’s way.